The F.N. Sharp Guide To Cooking With Different Cuts of Meat

 - Dark meat.
 Dark meat comes from the legs of the bird.
 This meat is richer in fat and minerals, giving it a gamier taste.
 The main two cuts are the legs and thighs

-If you’ve ever wondered how to cut up a whole chicken, then check out our guide here.
+If you’ve ever wondered how to cut up a whole chicken, then check out this F.N.
+Sharp guide.
 And if you’re looking for some new chicken recipes, then how about some delicious arroz con pollo?
 Or maybe some classic butter chicken?
 Or get the grill going for some chicken kabobs, either Greek-style or Italian-style saltimbocca!